Services

 • Proposed research program and its ability to push the frontiers of astrophysics through SKA access

-• Preparation, including studies, technical skills, past work, scientific impact, and publication record
+• Preparation, including studies, technical skills, past work, scientific impact, publication record, and career length

 • Ability to support the Canadian astronomy community